lowRISC/lowrisc-site/content/about.md

    ![illustrative icon](/img/network.png "network")

 # lowRISC C.I.C.
-lowRISC Community Interest Company is a non-profit, private company limited by guarantee, registered in England and Wales with Company number 09272283.
+lowRISC Community Interest Company is a not-for-profit, private company limited by guarantee, registered in England and Wales with Company number 09272283.

 ### What’s a CIC?
   A community interest company (CIC) is a type of company, designed for social enterprises